Career Change at 30: Best Jobs for a Successful Change

 And with 32 percent growth projected in the field over the next decade, job opportunities abound.
 Massage therapy does require specialized education, training, and board certification – so you'll want to plan ahead and look into your state's requirements if this career interests you.

-Web developers are responsible for designing and maintaining websites on both the front and back ends.
+Web developers are responsible for maintaining websites on both the front and back ends.
 If you have a creative mind, digital know-how, and basic coding knowledge, web development could offer you an exciting opportunity for a career change.
 Some formal training or education in computer science or a related field can be helpful, but many web developers thrive without any postsecondary education.

 A career in this field offers immense flexibility, as the work is remote in nature and can be done from anywhere, including traveling.
-(If you're ever traveling for work, remember to get a seguro de viagem or travel insurance.)
+(If you're ever traveling for work, remember to get a travel insurance.)
 And with 13 percent growth projected over the next decade, the jobs aren't going anywhere.
 With a median annual salary of $77,200, there's plenty of room for growth – and the sky's the limit.

 Are you passionate about helping match other people to their ideal career?If so, you might have a future as a recruiter, or "talent acquisition specialist."
 In this role, you'll be responsible for identifying candidates to fill open positions for your company or business – in other words, you'll be sourcing talent.